AdoniaMbarebaki/Collision-avoidance-system-in-carla-v-0.9.5/README_FILE.md

 ### Installing
-Downlaoding and installing the simulator when extracted has a PythonAPI folder that has supporting files like manual_control.py.
+Downloading and installing the simulator when extracted has a PythonAPI folder that has supporting files like manual_control.py.
 Carla simulator by default uses ports 2000, 2001 and 2002 For Carla manaual go to https://carla.readthedocs.io/en/latest/ Launch the simulator by running CarlaUE4.exe script from command prompt specifying the folder path where it is located.